nus-cs2103-AY2122S2/ip/docs/README.md

   _Usage Examples_:
     + delete 2
-      > The following task has been removed from the list : </br>
+      > The following task has been removed from the list : <br>
        [D][ ] return book (by: FRIDAY 1 MARCH 2019)
     + delete 4
       > Task num: 4 isn't present.
-Type 'list' command to view the task numbers. </br>
+Type 'list' command to view the task numbers. <br>
        Please try again!

 + **due-on** : To view tasks that are due on this date.